 All pilots that fly at Marina must stay out of the closed area marked with a cable fence and signs.
-Pilots that land out at the dirty gap or south dune may only relaunch at Lakecourt or back at the parking lot.
-The walk up area for 2017 was not made for us.
-That means North Dune and South Dune are off limits until the end of Plover nesting season.
+Pilots that land out at the dirty gap or south dune may relaunch at North Dune, South Dune, Lakecourt or back at the parking lot, but you must stay within the designated area marked for our access.
+The walk up area for 2021 will be clearly marked.

 The cable fence can be a danger to a pilot.
 It is very important that you use good judgment and not put yourself in a situation that could get you near the fence.

-Have safe flights and help save the threatened Snowy Plover by following the rules.
+Have safe flights and help save the threatened Western Snowy Plover by following the rules.

 Please be aware